alertbox/try-docsify/CONTRIBUTING.md

 ### Publishing

-At present, the template published via GitHub Pages and only have to do a minimal amount of work to update the hosted version.
-To get familiar, check out [GitHub Pages guide]().
+At present, the template is published via GitHub Pages from the `master` branch and only have to do a minimal amount of work to update the hosted version.
+To get familiar, check out [the GitHub Pages](https://lab.github.com/githubtraining/github-pages) Learning Lab.

 ### Discussion Etiquette